-- (1) Directive 94/19/EC of the European Parliament and of the Council has been substantially amended.
-Since further amendments are to be made, that Directive should be recast in the interests of clarity. - (2) In order to make it easier to take up and pursue the business of credit institutions, it is necessary to eliminate certain differences between the laws of the Member States as regards the rules on deposit-guarantee schemes (DGS) to which those institutions are subject.

-- (3) This Directive constitutes an essential instrument for the achievement of the internal market from the point of view of both the freedom of establishment and the freedom to provide financial services in the field of credit institutions, while increasing the stability of the banking system and the protection of depositors.
-In view of the costs of the failure of a credit institution to the economy as a whole and its adverse impact on financial stability and the confidence of depositors, it is desirable not only to make provision for reimbursing depositors but also to allow Member States sufficient flexibility to enable DGS to carry out measures to reduce the likelihood of future claims on DGS.
-These measures should in any event comply with State aid rules. - (3a) In order to take account of the growing integration of the internal market, it should be possible to merge the DGS of different Member States or to create separate cross-border schemes on a voluntary basis.
-Member States should ensure sufficient stability and a balanced composition of the new and the existing DGS.
-Adverse effects on financial stability, for example where only credit institutions with a high risk profile are transferred to a cross-border DGS, should be avoided.
+- (1) Directive 94/19/EC of the European Parliament and of the Council1 has been substantially amended2.
+Since further amendments are to be made, that Directive should be recast in the interests of clarity. - (2) In order to make it easier to take up and pursue the business of credit institutions, it is necessary to eliminate certain differences between the laws of the Member States as regards the rules on deposit-guarantee schemes (DGSs) to which those credit institutions are subject. - (3) This Directive constitutes an essential instrument for the achievement of the internal market from the point of view of both the freedom of establishment and the freedom to provide financial services in the field of credit institutions, while increasing the stability of the banking system and the protection of depositors.
+In view of the costs of the failure of a credit institution to the economy as a whole and its adverse impact on financial stability and the confidence of depositors, it is desirable not only to make provision for reimbursing depositors but also to allow Member States sufficient flexibility to enable DGSs to carry out measures to reduce the likelihood of future claims against DGSs.
+Those measures should always comply with the State aid rules.